cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

 - If one of the point masses was pinned, we corrected fully by the other point mass.
 - If both of the point masses were pinned, we did nothing (because they couldn't be moved :')).

-Below, we've included screenshots of <code class="language-plaintext highlighter-rouge">./clothsim -f ../scene/pinned4.json</code> with default parameters, with both the wireframe normal appearance.
+Below, we've included screenshots of <code class="language-plaintext highlighter-rouge">./clothsim -f ../scene/pinned4.json</code> with default parameters, with both the wireframe and normal appearance.

 <div align="center">
   <table style="width:100%">